yeikel/synapse/README.md

 - Tired of struggling on how to start a new project and setting up all the foundational architecture?
 - Tired of spending countless hours, days, or months in getting your foundational frameworks robust and reliable?

-If any of these sound like situations you have experienced or experiences that you simply want to avoid, then Synapse is what you need.
+If any of these situations sound familiar and you would answer "yes" to any of these questions, then Synapse is what you need.

-Synapse is a set of lightweight modules designed to help developers build out applications.
-The modules serve as a wide range tool-suite for developers to facilitate rapid development, with high quality built-in.
+Synapse is a set of lightweight modules designed to help developers build out applications, rapidly The modules serve as a wide range tool-suite for developers to facilitate rapid development, with high quality built-in.
-It is designed with the purpose of helping developers create web services in a quick and easy way following strict conventions.
+THe frameworks are designed with the purpose of helping developers create web services in a quick and easy way following strict conventions.
 Synapse provides an abstraction layer that enforces developers to follow SOLID principles and avoid common mistakes during the development process.
 It is based on keeping things SIMPLE and clear.
 The framework strongly encourages convention over configuration, while highlighting the criticality of structure.
 Although Synapse will cover a majority of the scenarios you will need when creating an enterprise-grade application, it is also very open to extension.